cblgh/mould/README.md

 code, representing the response model.
 The generated go code is used to parse responses that the form server receives.

-All responses are saved in a local json file everytime the come through, and respondents on submitting a form are redirected to a static url containing their responses (should they forget what they responded and want to refresh their memory).
+All responses are saved in a local json file every time they come through.
+Respondents, on submitting, are redirected to a static url containing their responses, should they forget what they responded and want to refresh their memory.

 The local json file is used to repopulate the form database between server restarts.